mecanicar/api/README.md

-# api
+# Mecanicar API

-Rails API to provide access to data.
+A beautiful Rails API to provide access to the Mecanicar data.